 Does it need Fertilization?

 The bamboo does not need to be fertilized as it already receives the nutrients from the fish waste.
-But it depends on the biological load of your tank.
+But it depends on the biological load of your fish tank.
 If the biological output is low, you might need to use fertilizer.

 Leaves above or below the water?